ChaudharyMadhavi/Shopping_app/shop_app_flutter/README.md

 ## Features

-View product details including images, descriptions, and prices \n Add products to a shopping cart \n
+View product details including images, descriptions, and prices

+Add products to a shopping cart

 Browse products by category